Leading and managing remote teams to work effectively

 - Test video conferencing equipment thoroughly before each and every meeting.

-- Encourage personal communication whenever possible such as face-to-face or over the telephone, as long as it does not interfere with the work being done.
+- Encourage personal communication such as face-to-face or over the telephone, as long as it does not interfere with the work being done.
 Remember-technology tends to be very impersonal and can easily lead to misunderstandings.

 - Keep your information tight, such as up-to-date mailing lists, to keep everyone informed of current questions, answers, and general progress of the work.

 - Watch out for cliques that may form that tend to work independently of the team.
 Cliques tend to seek each other out instead of going through proper channels.
 Therefore, it is in your best interest to keep in the loop.